 ALS offers biofuel testing for a variety of industries, including pulp & paper, energy, electrical, chemical, and mining.

 Biofuel is defined as solid, liquid or gaseous fuel obtained from living or recently lifeless biological material.
-Biofuel is produced from carbon-rich biomass, which is a renewable energy source consisting of plant material, vegatation or agricultural waste.
+Biofuel is produced from carbon-rich biomass, which is a renewable energy source consisting of plant material, vegetation or agricultural waste.
 Other renewable energy sources include water, wind, solar, geothermal, and hydrogen.
 All of these sources generate energy that can supplement or replace energy generated from finite fossil fuel sources.
 The use of renewable energy will reduce the world's dependence on fossil fuels resulting in a reduction of greenhouse gases.

 Biomass comes from: